entando/entando-docs/vuepress/docs/next/tutorials/getting-started/openshift-install-by-operator.md

 Start by creating a self-signed certificate and then prepare the Secrets and ConfigMap to match.
 There are various ways to create an X.509 self-signed certificate, so you can use your preferred mechanism.

 1. Using [OpenSSL](https://www.openssl.org/), create a certificate for your application.
-You'll need to adjust the CN value to match the `Ingress Host Name` for your project.
+You'll need to adjust the Common Name (CN) value to match the `Ingress Host Name` for your project.
 ```shell
 openssl req -nodes -x509 -newkey rsa:4096 -keyout tls.key -out tls.crt -days 365 -subj "/CN=entando.apps-crc.testing"
 ```